 How To Get PADI Diver Certified For Free

-It’s been on our bucket list for a while now to get a Scuba Diving licence and we honestly didn’t think we’d get around to it until ‘one day’ when we visit Central America or South East Asia as it is a lot more affordable there.
+It’s been on our bucket list for a while now to get a Scuba Diving licence, so much that we bought the best diving mask months ago and we honestly didn’t think we’d get around to it until ‘one day’ when we visit Central America or South East Asia as it is a lot more affordable there.
 But the universe had it’s own plans for us and we got given the perfect opportunity to get PADI Diver certified for free, which we couldn’t turn down!

 How did we get PADI Diver Certified for free?